markdoc/docs/pages/docs/rendering/react.md

 ---
-title: How to render a react component with Markdoc
+title: How to render React with Markdoc
 description:
 ---